Image of Christine Eyene

 Faculty of Arts Professional and Social Studies

-Christine Eyene is an art historian and curator.
-She is Lecturer in Contemporary Art at Liverpool John Moores University and Research Curator at Tate Liverpool.
+Dr Christine Eyene is an art historian and curator.
+She is Senior Lecturer in Contemporary Art at Liverpool John Moores University and Research Curator at Tate Liverpool.

-From 2012 to 2022, Eyene was a Research Fellow in Contemporary Art at the University of Central Lancashire where she worked on Making Histories Visible, a multidisciplinary visual arts research project led by Lubaina Himid, Professor of Contemporary Art and 2017 Turner Prize winner.
-In this framework, Eyene developed new research on feminism, sound art, and photography.
-She is currently a PhD candidate at Birkbeck, University of London, and is completing a thesis on the relationship between African literature and visual representation in the work of South African photographer George Hallett (1942-2020) under the supervision of Professor Annie E. Coombes.
+From 2012 to 2022, Eyene was a Research Fellow in Contemporary Art at the University of Central Lancashire where she worked on Making Histories Visible, a multidisciplinary visual arts research project led by Lubaina Himid CBE RA, Emeritus Professor of Contemporary Art and 2017 Turner Prize winner.
+In this framework, Eyene developed new research into African and Diasporic feminism, sound art, and photography.
+She recently completed her PhD in History of Art at Birkbeck, University of London, under the supervision of Professor Annie E. Coombes.
+Her thesis deals with the relationship between African literature and visual representation in the work of South African photographer George Hallett (1942-2020).

 Eyene’s areas of research and curatorial practice encompass contemporary African and Diaspora arts, feminism, photography, and non-object-based art practices notably sound art.
 Her other interests include: socially-engaged initiatives, urban culture, music, design, and new media.